HectareaGalbis/omm/README.md

 * omm offers template open multi-methods.
 See [below] for more information.

 ## A simple tutorial
 As an example, we will use matrices.
 For each method and their implementations we need to create a table, an 'omm table'.
-This table needs 3 ingredients, a template telling what the 'virtual types' are, a struct containint the implementations of the method, and all the classes that participate in the selection of the correct implementation once the method is called.
+This table needs 3 ingredients, a function signature telling what the 'virtual types' are, a struct containing the implementations of the method, and all the classes that participate in the selection of the correct implementation once the method is called.

 First, consider the following matrix classes: